The LSAT Is Moving In-Person Only: What Changes and What Doesn’t

 The practice-to-official gap may shrink.
 Part of that gap comes from environmental stress on test day.
 If the in-person environment is actually calmer (no proctor-on-webcam anxiety, no tech-failure worry), your official score may track closer to your practice scores.
 For more on understanding and accounting for this gap, see our guide to LSAT® score prediction.

 Your scores are directly comparable.
 LSAC uses the same scoring scale regardless of format, so your remote score and your in-person score sit on the same 120–180 scale.
-If you had approved accommodations for the remote LSAT®, those accommodations transfer to in-person administration — but confirm this directly with LSAC's accommodated testing team before your registration deadline.
+If you had approved accommodations for the remote LSAT®, those accommodations transfer to in-person administration, but confirm this directly with LSAC's accommodated testing team before your registration deadline.

-If You're New to the LSAT®
+If you're new to the LSAT®

-If you've never taken the LSAT® before, the transition doesn't affect you much — you have no remote experience to unlearn.
+If you've never taken the LSAT® before, the transition doesn't affect you much, you have no remote experience to unlearn.
 But here's what to know about in-person testing.

 Register early.
 Test center seats are limited.
 Popular test dates fill up, especially in major metro areas.
 Don't wait until two weeks before the deadline to register.
 Check LSAC's website for test dates and center locations as soon as you have a target date in mind.